 The first metro system that was built was the Moscow metro.
 It was an ambitious project, but one that succeeded.
 The Moscow Metro not only transported thousands of people per day, but is still one of the most beautiful metro systems in the world.
 Lofty ceilings, colourful mosaics and images of Lenin, Stalin and workers still convey the Soviet values long after the revolution.

 After completion of the Moscow metro, Saint Petersburg followed.
-This is one of the deepest metro systems in the world with Admiralteskaya at 105 meters under ground.
+This is one of the deepest metro systems in the world, with Admiralteskaya at 105 meters under ground.
 Knowing that they could build a subway, the Soviets then decided that every city with more than a million people would get its own metro.
-So came Kiev, Tbilisi, Baku, Kharkiv and finally Tashkent.
+So came Kyiv, Tbilisi, Baku, Kharkiv and finally Tashkent.

 Tashkent’s metro stations are quite unique.
-First of all, they are relatively shallow compared to the other metro’s in the Soviet Union.
+First of all, they are relatively shallow compared to the other metro systems in the Soviet Union.
 Second of all, the Tashkent metro stations combine Soviet ideology with Uzbek culture.

 After independence many stations changed their names into more Uzbek friendly ones.
 However, the newer green line still fits the Soviet Oriental style of the older stations perfectly.